bloggerpemula/bypass/docs/list.md

 # List of Compatible Sites
 The true list of compatible sites always depends on the location, availablity, captcha-supporting, and overall quality of the instance you're using.

+**Note**: In addition to all the sites below, this tool also supports all general redirects (like bit.ly and tinyurl.com) by default.
+There's too many to list however, so sites like those are not listed here.

 ## Captcha-Free sites
 - adfoc.us
 - adshrink.it